continuum-kevin/docker-nginx-php-mysql/README.md

-# docker-nginx-simple
+# docker-nginx-php-mysql
-Simplest possible Nginx webserver running on top of Alpine Linux in a container

-[Nginx](http://nginx.org) is a powerfull web server.

-This container may be used to deliver static content only.
+Simple docker setup based off of nginx-simple, with mysql and php running in separate containers.
+PHP runs as PHP-FPM on port 9000, and has pdo_mysql installed for easy db connection management.

+Has 4 services:
+- nginx
+- php
+- mysqldb
+- adminer

+"adminer" is a simple phpmyadmin-like db admin interface, in this case available at port 8081. nginx is available at port 8090.

 # Building the container

-Clone this repository, go into the directory and run a command like: `docker build --tag nginx-simple .`

-One can also use the docker-compose.yml file provided here: `docker-compose build`
+Clone this repository, and use the docker-compose.yml file provided here: `docker-compose build`

-# Using the container

 ## Normal usage

-Use a command like this one:

-  `docker run --detach --rm=true --volumes ./wwwroot/:/var/www/ --name=nginx --hostname=nginx nginx-simple`

-Or use docker-compose:

   `docker-compose up -d`

-## Debugging

-Use a command like this one:

-  `docker run -it --rm=true --volumes ./wwwroot/:/var/www/ --name=nginx --hostname=nginx --entrypoint=sh nginx-simple`

-Or use docker-compose:

-  `docker-compose up`
+  `docker-compose down`